contao/docs/docs/dev/reference/config.md

 {{% notice warning %}}
-If you do so, make sure to disable caching by e.g. setting `Cache-Control: no-store` on this response if `fbclid` is present as otherwise you're back to having thousands of cache entries in your cache proxy.
+If you do so, make sure to disable caching by e.g. setting `Cache-Control: no-store` on this response if `fbclid` is present as otherwise you are back to having thousands of cache entries in your cache proxy.
 {{% /notice %}}

 ### `DATABASE_URL`